lbnl-cybersecurity/secpriv-hugo-source/content/project/ascr-hpc-cybersecurity-codesign.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["HPC","network","machine learning","scientific computing","secure systems","confidential computing"]
+tags = ["HPC","network","machine learning","research cyberinfrastructure","secure systems","confidential computing"]

 # Project summary to display on homepage.
 summary = "This project takes a broad look at several aspects of security and scientific integrity issues in HPC systems.
 It is funded by DOE ASCR and is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."